 Your teams will be able to collaborate within the SharePoint environment simply and whenever they need.
 This also gives the team a chance to work together and grow as a unit – whether they’re sitting in the same cube, or on opposite sides of the country.
 It’s beneficial for outside collaborators (vendors, contributors, etc.) as well who may be working with your team on projects.

 They’ll always know where a file is, keep notes and comments in a single place, and always be able to access it.

 All they need is a browser and an internet connection to access an established SharePoint site.

 Setting the scene prior to training with the points above could pique their imaginations about real-world use cases that apply to the team directly.
 SharePoint is wonderfully form-fitting right out of the box.
 With some brainstorming, any team can find a use for it.

 Resistance may arise because your team members simply can’t foresee how SharePoint’s implementation will help, or how Office 365 SharePoint training is beneficial.
 In this case, you may need to explain how you expect them to use it.
 That’s where a training plan comes in handy.

 Rather than trying to push the entirety of SharePoint’s capabilities into your team’s minds, start small.
 Keep the 80/20 rule (80% of the results will come from 20% of the features and functionality) in mind as you plot out which functions matter most, or assist your team’s workflow.
 Then prioritize those functions as the focus of your plan.

 Should you seek online training for all features on your list?
 Not immediately.
 And not if you want the training to stick.

-Organizations tend to find more success when they use an iterative approach for their learners’ journey.
+Organizations tend to find more success when they use an iterative approach to their learners’ journey.
 Start with the highest priority needs, then slowly work your way through the rest of the list as your team proves its proficiency.
-You should also organize trainings around updates to the software, or to incorporate more advanced feature sets.
+You should also organize training around updates to the software, or incorporate more advanced feature sets.